-Regal, capable, and classic, Eleanor makes a great name for a daughter.
+Regal, capable, and classic, the baby name Eleanor makes a great choice for a daughter.

 Thanks to Nessa and JNE for suggesting our Baby Name of the Day.

-The influential Eleanor of Aquitaine often gets credit as the first bearer of the name, only that’s not so.
+Influential queen Eleanor of Aquitaine, born around 1122, sometimes gets credit as the first bearer of the name.

 William the Conqueror’s aunt answered to the name Eleanor a solid century before these events.